 Megan Rapinoe Net Worth

-Megan Rapinoe's net worth is certainly impressive, but also still low for someone who has been at the top of a sport for close to a decade.
-But even then, her estimated net worth around $3 million is nothing to laugh at, according to Celebrity Net Worth.
+Megan Rapinoe's net worth is undoubtedly impressive and yet still low for someone who has been at the top of a sport for close to a decade.
+But even then, the 36-year-old's estimated net worth of $3 million is nothing to laugh at, according to Celebrity Net Worth.

-She may not make the same money she would as a male soccer player, Rapinoe is still making a ton of money.
-With a combination of her soccer salary and endorsement deals with Nike, Samsung, Wildfang, DJO Global, and others, she has built up some decent value.
+She may not make the same money as a male soccer player, but Rapinoe is still making good money.
+With a combination of her soccer salary and endorsement deals with Nike, Samsung, Wildfang, DJO Global and others, she has built up some decent value.
 She also has sponsorships with Hulu and Vitamin Water.